siobyrne/young-dressage-horse-program-analysis/README.md

 ### 2002 - 2024, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix) Breeding and Bloodlines Analysis

 ### Analysis of Scores by Sire
 Because the scoring format for the 4/5/6 Year Old divisions is different than the scoring format for the Developing Horse divisions, I broke out the analysis of scores by sire out into two different groups.
 In order to have a better sample sizes, I included only stallions with 10 or more scores for the Young Horse divisions, and 6 or more for the Developing Horse divisions.
+Additionally, I removed outlier scores that were abnormally low due to a horse completing only one half of the competition.

 #### Summary Statistics for Scores by Sire, Young Horse Divisions
 The sire with the highest mean score in the Young Horse divisions (Table 3) is Grand Galaxy Win (8.218).
 The rest were Sir Donnerhall I (7.803), Furstenball (7.799), Jazz (7.764), Secret (7.758), San Amour (7.707), Sandro Hit (7.687), Contucci (7.628), Hotline (7.623), Rotspon (7.521), and Florestan I (7.369).